This page describes the eT_launch

 Use this option to avoid spam about lacking permissions in

-your SLURM.out
+your slurm-xxxxx.out

 file or equivalent.